NCAA March Madness (TV program): Background and coverage breakdown

 The addition of NHL coverage affected coverage during the 2022 First Four on March 16.
 When the game between the Boston Bruins and the Minnesota Wild ran long, neither TBS (due to AEW Dynamite) nor truTV (due to continuing coverage of the Rutgers-Notre Dame First Four game) were available for the start of the Tampa Bay Lightning-Seattle Kraken NHL game.
 The start of the hockey game was moved to a fourth channel, HLN.

+In 2024, Max made all non-CBS tournament games available to stream under its B/R Sports label.
+Additionally, in addition to the Final Four and National Championship Game, truTV began simulcasting games aired on TBS from the second round on.

 Team Streams

 Additionally, for 2014, truTV and TNT aired special "Teamcast" coverage of the Final Four alongside TBS's conventional coverage, which featured commentators and other guests representing the schools in each game.
 While the consortium planned to tap local radio announcers from each team for the teamcasts, the majority refused due to commitments in calling the games for their local radio networks.
 However, Turner Sports' senior vice president of production, Craig Barry, did expect such difficulties, and planned accordingly with the possibility of using talent from outlets associated with the team, general region, or their conference (such as regional networks).
 The Teamcast feeds returned for the 2015 tournament, now branded as Team Stream powered by Bleacher Report.
 For 2016, they were also used on the National Championship game.

+Among the contributors to the team streams in 2018 were physician and medical analyst Sanjay Gupta (Michigan) and actor/comedian (and former contributor to Fox NFL Sunday) Rob Riggle (Kansas).

 As CBS prefers having a singular broadcast feed, the Team Stream feature is not used during any year that CBS holds the rights to the Final Four.

 The Team Stream feature was also not used for the 2022 NCAA Final Four and that year's National Championship game as truTV and TNT instead simulcast TBS' respective games.